-We aren’t all lucky enough to have a warm, cozy fireplace in our home, so here at TBD, we have found you some great DIY faux fireplace projects where you can add the look of a fireplace and mantel, without the cost of the real thing!
+We aren’t all lucky enough to have a warm, cozy fireplace in our home.
+So here at TBD, we have found you some great DIY faux fireplace projects where you can add the look of a fireplace and mantel, without the cost of the real thing!
 This is a great project for the holidays, but don’t wait for the holidays to add the charm and warmth of a faux fireplace to your home.
 We love these projects, and are planning one for our home!

-Matsutake blog has this great step by step tutorial on building a budget minded faux fireplace for less than $100, and it looks awesome!
+‘Matsutake blog‘ has this great step by step tutorial on building a budget minded DIY faux fireplace for less than $100, and it looks awesome!
 And ladies, it was done by a woman while her other half was out of town… (I like her technique, lol) Here are her instructions for faux fireplace under $100.

-Harrison Home built a cool faux fireplace that I love becasue it’s simple… I think I would have painted the firebox area a dark color, but I like that cottagey look as well… How about pa9inting the firebox area with chalkboard paint?
+‘Harrison Home‘ built a cool DIY faux fireplace that I love because it’s simple… I think I would have painted the firebox area a dark color, but I like that cottagey look as well… How about painting the firebox area with chalkboard paint?
 Leave happy messages?
 Learn how he made his faux fireplace.

-Nonis Wonderlust has this one for us…how cool is this!
+‘Nonis Wonderlust‘ has this one for us…how cool is this!
 They used pallet and scrap wood to create this rustic, charming and wonderful faux fireplace!
 Find out how they did it here…

 This project is from ‘A Cultivated Nest‘, and uses tin ceiling tiles to make a really clever and unique faux fireplace.